Invesco Seeking New Trial after Fired Employee Receives $1 Million in FMLA Lawsuit

 Seek Legal Assistance Today

 If your FMLA rights are being violated, you might benefit from consulting with an FMLA lawyer in New York or New Jersey.
-Seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+Seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.